+Our Yellow Driving Academy is a paid training program whereby either current employees or newly-hired employees can get guidance and coaching through both classroom and behind-the-wheel training to enable them to get their commercial driver's license and begin a driving career with us.

-Our CDL Apprenticeship program provides paid training for current employees or newly hired employees.
-In addition to classroom preparation for a commercial driver's license, students are given behind-the-wheel skills development to prepare for a career in trucking.
-The Yellow Driving Academies have expanded to 21 locations across the U.S. to address the nationwide shortage of experienced drivers.
-The comprehensive training is registered through the Department of Labor and is compliant with the Federal Motor Carrier Safety Administration ("FMCSA") Entry-Level Driver Training requirements.
+We expanded the Yellow Driving Academy in early 2021 to address the nationwide shortage of experienced drivers.
+The comprehensive training is registered through the Department of Labor as a formal apprenticeship program and is designed to comply with Federal Motor Carrier Safety Administration ("FMCSA") Entry-Level Driver Training requirements.
 Student training emphasizes safe driving habits through extended on road skills training.